Style Showcase: Bachata Thurs. + Kevin Ngo

 Kevin asked me to create matching men’s and ladies’ designs, but not identical.
 He called for bold and colorful artwork but didn’t want a lot of ink on the shirt.
 A shirt with less ink would be light and breathable, perfect for sweaty dancing.

 He provided me with a photograph to work from, showing two dancers, along with the logos.
 Using Adobe Photoshop and Illustrator, I went to work assembling the graphic.

-Based on this initial image, I created a stylized look for the design, with bold outlines for the dancing figures, and halftone using lines of white ink of white ink (rather than dots) to provide the shading of the photograph.
-Additionally, I added a gradient overlaying the outlines, which transitions from fluorescent yellow to fluorescent orange, gave the image an infusion of tropical color.
+Based on this initial image, I created a stylized look for the design, with bold outlines for the dancing figures, and halftone using lines of white ink (rather than dots) to provide the shading of the photograph.
+Additionally, I added a gradient overlaying the outlines, which transitions from fluorescent yellow to fluorescent orange, giving the image an infusion of tropical color.

 Working with the screening department—an important step between art and production—we made sure to assign the correct mesh counts.
 Getting mesh counts right is important: it monitors the amount of ink being deposited onto the shirt.
 Once we had the job setup, the screen printer, Ryan Buggy, ensured that the print was not too heavy and that all the colors popped.

 It took a dozen RushOrderTees.com employees to make this order happen, and, ultimately, everyone came together to make it a perfect order.
 At every step of the process, we ensured that not only quality and delivery speed were paramount, but also communication.
 Kevin’s order happened because of the combination of craft and effort.
 And it worked.